An Action is a code-based operation that runs where that Action is mounted. Actions run when a user clicks the corresponding user prompt in Flatfile.

 Overview

-Workbook & Sheet-mounted Actions are configured within a Blueprint object, while File-mounted actions are appended to the file during the upload process.
+Generally, Workbook, Sheet, Field, and Document Actions are configured within a Blueprint object, while File Actions are appended to the file during the upload process.
+Alternatively, Actions can be mounted to any of these resources via API in a Listener.

-Sheet-mounted actions can be executed on the entire Sheet, for a filtered view of the Sheet, or selectively for the chosen records.
+Sheet Actions can be executed on the entire Sheet, for a filtered view of the Sheet, or selectively for the chosen records.
+See Sheet Action Execution Modes for details on how actions handle different data selections.

 Once a user has extracted and mapped data into a Workbook, it may be more efficient to run an operation on the entire dataset rather than making atomic transformations at the record- or field-level.